juliensees/TryHackMe-Cyber101/windows_powershell.md

 Select-string = This cmdlet searches for text patterns within files, similar to grep in Unix-based systems or findstr in Windows Command Prompt.
 It’s commonly used for finding           specific content within log files or documents.
       - Select-String -Path ".\captain-hat.txt" -Pattern "hat"

+Get-ComputerInfo - cmdlet retrieves comprehensive system information, including operating system information, hardware specifications, BIOS details, and more.

+Get-LocalUser - lists all the local user accounts on the system

+Get-NetIPConfiguration = provides detailed information about the network interfaces on the system, including IP addresses, DNS servers, and gateway configurations.
+  - same as ipconfig in CLI

+Get-NetIPAddress = cmdlet will show details for all IP addresses configured on the system, including those that are not currently active.

+Get-Process = provides a detailed view of all currently running processes, including CPU and memory usage, making it a powerful tool for monitoring and troubleshooting.

+Get-Service = allows the retrieval of information about the status of services on the machine, such as which services are running, stopped, or paused.
+It is used extensively in troubleshooting by system administrators, but also by forensics analysts hunting for anomalous services installed on the system.

+Get-NetTCPConnection = displays current TCP connections, giving insights into both local and remote endpoints.
+This cmdlet is particularly handy during an incident response or malware analysis task, as it can uncover hidden backdoors or established connections towards an attacker-controlled server.

+Get-FileHash = generates file hashes, which is particularly valuable in incident response, threat hunting, and malware analysis, as it helps verify file integrity and detect potential tampering.

+### Scripting is the process of writing and executing a series of commands contained in a text file, known as a script, to automate tasks that one would generally perform manually in a shell, like PowerShell.

+Invoke-Command = is essential for executing commands on remote systems, making it fundamental for system administrators, security engineers and penetration testers.
+  What is the syntax to execute the command Get-Service on a remote computer named "RoyalFortune"?
+Assume you don't need to provide credentials to establish the connection. [for the sake of this question, avoid the use of quotes (" or ') in your answer]
+    Invoke-Command -ComputerName RoyalFortune -ScriptBlock { Get-Service }